Unp1xelt/ArmorChangeEvent/README.md

 This event is called when a Player is fully unequipping an item out of the armor slot.
 This means it will only be called when the armor slot is empty.
-In example, you custom equipped a stack of dirt on the boots slot and take half of it, it will not count as an unequip event. <br>
+In example, you custom equipped a stack (64 items) of dirt on the boots slot and take half of it, it will not count as an unequip event. <br>
 <br>
 And here we remove the jump boost effect when the Player unequips iron boots.
 ```java